kaustavha/luvit-docs/doc/api/process.markdown

   handler.
 * `2` - Unused (reserved by Bash for builtin misuse)
-* `3` **Internal JavaScript Parse Error** - The JavaScript source code internal in Node.js's bootstrapping process caused a parse error.
-This is extremely rare, and generally can only happen during development of Node.js itself.
+* `3` **Internal JavaScript Parse Error** - The JavaScript source code internal in luvit's bootstrapping process caused a parse error.
+This is extremely rare, and generally can only happen during development of luvit itself.
 * `4` **Internal JavaScript Evaluation Failure** - The JavaScript
-  source code internal in Node.js's bootstrapping process failed to return a function value when evaluated.
-This is extremely rare, and generally can only happen during development of Node.js itself.
+  source code internal in luvit's bootstrapping process failed to return a function value when evaluated.
+This is extremely rare, and generally can only happen during development of luvit itself.
 * `5` **Fatal Error** - There was a fatal unrecoverable error in V8.
   Typically a message will be printed to stderr with the prefix `FATAL ERROR`.